MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

 ---
 lab:
-    title: 'Lab: Implement and manage storage for AVD (Azure AD DS)'
+    title: 'Lab: Implement and manage storage for AVD (Microsoft Entra DS)'
     module: 'Module 2: Implement a AVD Infrastructure'
 ---

-# Lab - Implement and manage storage for AVD (Azure AD DS)
+# Lab - Implement and manage storage for AVD (Microsoft Entra DS)
 # Student lab manual

 ## Lab dependencies

 - An Azure subscription
-- A Microsoft account or an Azure AD account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription
+- A Microsoft account or an Microsoft Entra account with the Global Administrator role in the Microsoft Entra tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription
-- The completed lab **Prepare for deployment of Azure Virtual Desktop (Azure AD DS)**
+- The completed lab **Prepare for deployment of Azure Virtual Desktop (Microsoft Entra DS)**

 ## Estimated Time